 The two planning phases focus on typical project planning aspects such as problem space, resources, agency readiness, team logistics, governance, etc.

-The four delivery phases see the team in action, talking to users to understand their real needs, protyping potential solutions, and building the mimimum viable product ready for public use.
+The four delivery phases see the team in action, talking to users to understand their real needs, prototyping potential solutions, and building the minimum viable product ready for public use.

-ICT and Digital Government acknowledges the Commonwealth Government for the material used in the UCD Toolkit.
+The Department of the Premier and Cabinet acknowledges the Commonwealth Government for the material used in the UCD Toolkit.
 Content for the UCD Toolkit has been adapted from the Digital Transformation Agency's (DTA) Service Handbook.